JihongGan/Smart-Euler-Method/README.md

 # Smart-Euler-Method

-The is the first project by Jihong Gan for MATH229 at Wesleyan University.
+The is the first project of MATH229 at Wesleyan University by Jihong Gan.